 In 2011, as part of a nationwide review of all traffic signs, some changes to the way services are signed were suggested, with brand logos being permitted on Diagram 2919.1 signs.

 In 2015, the Highways Agency became Highways England.
 While the new company inherited all the policies of the previous one, their stated aim was to pay more attention to the needs of all road users, which could have affected how they interpreted their policies.
 They then changed their name again in 2021, this time to National Highways.

 Circular 01/2008 can viewed be online.
-It was published in April 2008 after a Highways Agency consultation in 2007 and affected all planning applications created after the 2nd April.
+It was published in April 2008 after a Highways Agency consultation in 2007 and affected all planning applications created after 2 April.
 It was the first joint-policy for all roadside facilities, previously these had all been dealt with in separate documents and many aspects went unregulated.

 The main changes were: